Skip to Content

 Watermelon prefers sandy loam soil, and they will need plenty of space (15-20 square feet per plant), so be sure to choose an appropriate spot in your garden.
 Consider installing drip irrigation for consistent watering and the most uniform watermelon fruits.

-4. Add the square container
+4. Add the Square Container

 First, your watermelon plants need to grow.
 Once your plants form baby melons, open the square mold and place the bottom of the melon at the bottom of the case.
 Close the glass box and position it securely on the ground.
 I looked for a square-shaped mold on Amazon, and sadly, I didn’t find one.
 Maybe you can find one in a local store, but if not, I’d use a square plastic container. (like this one).

 To focus the plant’s attention on this one special melon, you’ll want to remove any side shoots that appear along the main vine.
-Continue caring for the plants like normal, watering regularly, and weeding to remove any competitor plants.
+Continue caring for the plants like normal, watering regularly, and weeding to remove any competing plants.

 5. Harvesting